 Introducing Troy!
-Troy Boy is one of the big guys at a solid 63lbs.
-Since he isn’t quite a year old, he will probably still fill out a bit more and end up in the mid-70’s.
+Troy Boy is one of the big guys at a solid 65lbs.
+He’s just about a year old and still might fill out a little, but he probably won’t get much past 70lbs.
 This big ol’ lab mix is such a goof!
-It’s too cute to watch him gallop sloppily after his toys, showing that he is definitely still a puppy!
+It’s too cute to watch him gallop sloppily after his toys, showing that he is definitely a puppy at heart!

-As Troy settles in, you can see the wheels turning as he learns that he doesn’t need to be at Foster Mom’s side for every waking moment.
-While he may appear a little on the needy side, he is just not used to having humans around all the time!
-He’ll pull at your heart strings with how incredible loving he is.
+While Troy settles in, you can see the wheels turning as he learns that he doesn’t need to be at Foster Mom’s side for every waking moment (but, of course, that is his preferred zone).
+While he may appear a little on the needy side, he just wants to show you how much he absolutely loves you; he’ll pull at your heart strings with how incredibly loving he is.
 You can’t even shower without him poking his head in to say hi!
-Troy absolutely loves water so he doesn’t want to be left out of any event involving it!
+Water is another thing Troy has taken a liking to, so why should you get to have all the fun without him!?

 If you’re looking for a large dog who just LOVES toys, Troy is perfect.
 Whether it’s ropes, stuffed animals, balls, bones – he loves them all!
-With a household that can provide some basic training on his manners and some consistency with his potty training, he’ll be the perfect dog for an active home (or one with another active dog!).
+Fetch is his new-found love and man-oh-man will he play that forever.
+With a household that can provide another playful 4-legged friend or an active lifestyle, Troy will fit in just fine 🙂

 More pets »